 Resources Limited budget Lower cost; reuse existing documents; avoid sprawling projects

 Looking across projects, this approach addresses confusion; quite practical for teams targeting incremental improvement.
-Recommendations leverage grouped data; preserve the document structure; address relationships with employees, advertisers; clear targeting yields better results.
+Recommendations use grouped data; preserve the document structure; address relationships with employees, advertisers; clear targeting yields better results.